 To learn more about MediCal, call the 24-hour automated InfoLine at 1-877-96-BENEFITS or 1-877-962-3633, or visit the Santa Clara County Medi-Cal Health Coverage web site.
-If you wish to apply for Medi-Cal however, your eligibility can only be fully evaluated by an Eligibility Worker (EW) at one of the County’s Social Services Agency Intake Offices.
-If and when you decide to apply, your Eligibility Worker will explain in further detail what requirements specifically apply to your situation.
+If you wish to apply for Medi-Cal, the County offers mail, phone, online and in-person options.
+See the County’s Apply for Benefits web page for details.
+However, your eligibility can only be fully evaluated by an Eligibility Worker (EW).
+During the application process, your Eligibility Worker will explain in further detail what requirements specifically apply to your situation.

-*(not a governmental program) The Partnership for Prescription Assistance helps qualifying patients without prescription drug coverage get the medicines they need for free or nearly free.
+*(not a governmental program) Building upon the business and government Partnership for Prescription Assistance, the Medical Assistance Tool (MAT) gives patients, loved ones and health care providers a single point of access to hundreds of public and private assistance programs that help qualifying patients without prescription drug coverage get the medicines they need for free or nearly free.

-Covered California™ is an easy-to-use marketplace implementing the federal in California.
+Covered California™ is an easy-to-use marketplace implementing the federal Patient Protection and Affordable Care Act in California.
 Through Covered California, you and your family can compare affordable, quality health insurance options and choose the one that best fits your needs and budget.
 By law, your coverage can’t be dropped or denied if you have a pre-existing medical condition or if you get sick.
 You may even be able to get financial assistance through Covered California to make your health coverage more affordable.

 * To receive help with signing-up for Covered California in your area, you can search for persons and organizations certified and trained to provide such assistance: